Everything You Need To Know About Virginia Workers’ Compensation

 Any injury (or occupational disease) that happens “out of and in the course of employment” is covered by the Virginia Workers’ Compensation Act.
 It doesn’t matter who was at fault in the accident.

 Covered injuries might include some of these injuries: broken bones, muscle strains, back and neck problems, loss of strength and/or flexibility, heart problems, and others.
+Typically, injured workers in Virginia are not entitled to pain and suffering.

 What To Do If You Are Injured Or Contract An Occupational Disease On The Job?